The Drifters (Japanese band): Solo projects

 After Hachijidayo! ended in 1985, the group virtually disbanded but continued to get together for their occasional hour and a half specials (see ドリフ大爆笑).
-Shimura Ken teamed up with Cha Kato for the series Katochan Kenchan Gokigen TV (Fun TV with Kato-chan and Ken-chan).
-Nakamoto Koji became a regular on the TV program Toyamano Kinsan.
-Takagi Boo recorded a number of albums of Hawaiian style music.
+Ken Shimura teamed up with Cha Kato for the series Katochan Kenchan Gokigen TV (Fun TV with Kato-chan and Ken-chan).
+Koji Nakamoto became a regular on the TV program Toyamano Kinsan.
+Boo Takagi recorded a number of albums of Hawaiian style music.

-After Katochan Kenchan Gokigen TV, Kato Cha became a regular on the program "Musashibo Benkei" and appeared as a special guest on other TV programs.
-After Katochan Kenchan Gokigen TV, Shimura Ken also starred in other TV shows such as "Shimura Ken no Bakatonosama" and "Shimuraken no Daijobuda" and guest starred on other TV shows.
+After Katochan Kenchan Gokigen TV, Cha Kato became a regular on the program "Musashibo Benkei" and appeared as a special guest on other TV programs.
+After Katochan Kenchan Gokigen TV, Ken Shimura also starred in other TV shows such as "Shimura Ken no Bakatonosama" and "Shimuraken no Daijobuda" and guest starred on other TV shows.

 In 1999, Chosuke Ikariya won the Japanese Academy Awards of Best Supporting Actor for his performance of Heihachiro Waku in the movie Bayside Shakedown.
 Chōsuke Ikariya died on March 20, 2004, at the age of 72 of cancer of the lymph nodes.
 He announced his illness in June of the previous year, and left the hospital once in July afterwards for the opening of the movie Bayside Shakedown 2.

-In April 2002, Shimura Ken recorded a one-off single with Hello!
+In April 2002, Ken Shimura recorded a one-off single with Hello!
 Project's unit "Mini Moni", with the collaboration credited to "Bakatono to Mini Moni Hime" (バカ殿様とミニモニ。姫).
 They recorded two songs named after a catch phrase of his, "Ai-in".

+In popular culture

+Their song Ii Yu Da Na (いい湯だな) was featured in the video game series Death Stranding, first in the form of an Easter egg that can be triggered and cause the main character to sing some of the song while bathing in a hot spring, and more prominently in Death Stranding 2: On The Beach, with Cha Katō making a small cameo.